wevote/WeVoteReactNative/docs/installing/RUNNING_FIRST_TIME_IOS.md

 3. Select "All" and "Combined" on the second level of the top navbar below "Build Settings".

 4. Look for "Apple LLVM 8.0 - Custom Compiler Flags" and remove all the flags under "Other warning flags".
-You can do this by double clicking the existing flags and pressing the minus button to remove them individually.
+Y ou can do this by double clicking the existing flags and pressing the minus button to remove them individually.

 If your build fails due to an error with the message `Ignoring return value of function declared with warn_unused_result attribute`, proceed as instructed below:

 1. Cmd+space to bring up spotlight search, type in and double click "RCTWebSocket.M".